-Students in Academic Upgrading (ACDU), English as a Second Language (ENLA), and Adult Special Education (ASE) programs are eligible to repeat a course once after failing or withdrawing from a course.
+Students in Academic Upgrading (ACDU), English Language Program (ENLA), and Adult Special Education (ASE) programs are eligible to repeat a course once after failing or withdrawing from a course.
 Additional repeats are possible with the approval of the educational administrator.